 We acted quickly following the Grenfell Tower fire in June 2017.
 Government safety tests were carried out on high-rise blocks across the country and our blocks at Gerrard House and Hatfield Close were found to have dangerous cladding.
 We immediately introduced a 24-hour fire patrol service in the buildings and engaged contractors United Living to carry out safety works and remove the cladding as a matter of urgency.
 The final panel was removed in autumn 2017, and the process began on installing a safe alternative, with cladding being re-applied from February 2020.
 More information on our fire safety work can be found here or in the video below.

 Consultation and engagement

 We have been working in partnership with United Living and the Tenants’ and Residents’ Associations (TRAs) to make sure that everyone living at Hatfield and Gerrard has meaningful opportunities to be included in the process.
 After a series of meetings with residents, we arrived at a choice of three designs for the new terracotta cladding, with the preferred option finally chosen by vote.
 Details of this process can be found here.

-Lewisham Homes has offered financial assistance to those faced with higher energy bills while the blocks are unclad, with the most recent of these goodwill payments being made in autumn 2019.
+Lewisham Homes has offered financial assistance to those faced with higher energy bills while the blocks are unclad, with the most recent of these goodwill payments being made in April 2020.
 We have also been engaging with residents though a vibrant programme of events and initiatives.
 Our Community Relations team has helped renovate a community garden on the site, worked to refurbish and reopen the Winslade Cyber Centre nearby and will be opening a Skills Centre on the site in the coming months.

 United Living have also been keeping residents up to date with a dedicated newsletter with latest updates from the works.
 You can download the previous editions below: